fastmachinelearning/hls4ml-catapult-framework/README.md

 A framework for developing the hls4ml Catapult backend.

 ## Getting started
+1. Make sure that Singularity and Python 3.6+ are present in your setup.
-1. Clone this repository.
+2. Clone this repository.
-2. Put a Singularity image containing the Catapult software to the `bin` directory, naming the file `catapult.sif`.
+3. Put a Singularity image containing the Catapult software to the `bin` directory, naming the file `catapult.sif`.
-3. Add the `bin` directory to your `PATH` environmental variable.
+4. Add the `bin` directory to your `PATH` environmental variable.
-4. Done!
-You can now run `catapult`, `cconvert`, `compile` and `synthesize` commands from your terminal.
-If it's your first time with the framework, please continue reading this README.
+5. Done!
+You can start working with `hls4ml-catapult-framework`.
+If it's your first time with the framework, please continue reading this README and read `projects/README.md`.

 ## Directory structure
 `hls4ml-catapult-framework` executes all of its operations inside the directory where you have cloned the repository (regardless of where you actually run the commands mentioned in "Getting started").
 The folder is structured as follows: